RussellSpitzer/RussellSpitzer.github.io/_posts/2016-1-14-Multiple-Clusters-Spark-Cassandra.md

 ---
-Most folks don't know that the Spark Cassandra Connector is actually able to connect to multiple C* clusters at the same time.
-This allows us to move data between C* clusters or even manage multiple clusters from the same application (or even the spark shell)
+Most folks don't know that the Spark Cassandra Connector is actually able to connect to multiple Cassandra clusters at the same time.
+This allows us to move data between Cassandra clusters or even manage  multiple clusters from the same application (or even the spark shell)

 ---

 Operations within the Spark Cassandra Connector are goverened by `CassandraConnector` objects.